SamanEN/SamanEN.github.io/_pages/about.md

 My Research Interests
 ====

 I'm mostly interested in the intersection of **Formal Methods** and **Computer Systems**.
-I don't find pure logic and verification very appealing; therefore, the emphasis is slightly more on the *Computer Systems* aspect.
+I don't find pure logic and verification much appealing; therefore, the emphasis is slightly more on the *Computer Systems* aspect.
 I have also studied **Program Synthesis** course from different sources, and I find its applications in **Computer Networks** very interesting.

 My Interests in the world!
 ====